 Northern European or Asian descent or some other?

-Or more than likely will it be a diverse population?
+Or, more than likely, will it be a diverse population?

 The data base we use is primarily based on a Northern European data set (US military personnel).
 For a different population you may need to extrapolate the data.
 For example, an Asian population will typically be of a shorter stature (about 3% or so) and the Data Table results can be modified as needed.